 This might work, as a blind date works from time to time, if you find the one or two heroes for your fairy tale, but not very often.

-As a responsible person for huge transformations I would not only install an Architecture Office or an Architecture Board, hire Solution Architects to act as fire fighters, I would implement, as one of my very first actions, a working Enterprise Architecture Process and Governance in order to control and manage not only my technology challenges, but also my architectural, organisational and strategic ones.
+s a responsible person for huge transformations I would not only install an Architecture Office or an Architecture Board, hire Solution Architects to act as fire fighters, I would implement, as one of my very first actions, a working Enterprise Architecture Process and Governance in order to control and manage not only my technology challenges, but also my architectural, organisational and strategic ones.

-Enterprise Management (EAM) is a rather mature discipline today.
+) is a rather mature discipline today.
 The tools and processes can be helpful and supportive applied carefully.

-An ADM with its different viewports is helpful for everyone – from the developer to the CEO.
+with its different viewports is helpful for everyone – from the developer to the CEO.

 It constantly should tell you, where you are and where you want to go.
 And why!

 If you start a huge transition program and you don’t find a working Enterprise Architecture with clear vision, business-, architecture-baseline and target models aligned by defined processes and decision boards be very careful and ask necessary questions.

 (Strategy as a diagram – Credits to OpenGroup